 This is exactly what has happened on a grand scale in the last few decades.
 Rates have fallen dramatically, while our incomes have risen.
 More women are also working now, pushing household income even higher.
 So our ability to service debt has gone way, way up.

-Because we aren’t paying cash, the affordability of our mortgage repayments is more important than the overall level of house prices.
+Because we aren’t paying cash, the affordability of our mortgage repayments is far more important than the overall level of house prices.

 Okay, so maybe our debt level is manageable now, but it won’t remain that way forever, right?
-What about when rates go up?
+What about when rates go up significantly?

 You should definitely allow for that in your planning.
 But in all likelihood, this is unlikely to occur anytime soon (2022 comment: that didn’t age well, haha)

 Interest rates will only go up meaningfully when the economy is humming along, and the RBA wants things to slow down a bit (of course, they use fancier words than that!).